 Symbols of Distrust

-If you’ve have more of a trained eye, you can also look for symbols of distrust.
+If you’ve had more of a trained eye, you can also look for symbols of distrust.
 Are you using surveillance cameras to track how long people go on break?
 If you are, ask why are you doing that, and is there another way to approach that?
 You want to run an organization, not a prison.
 Some symbols of distrust can be pretty extreme.
 In addition to cameras, I’ve also seen organizations use GPS in their company vehicles to track if their people are taking the most direct routes to get to places.
 I understand there are usually reasons organizations start doing these things, but they can quickly go down a path of distrust that constricts autonomy and limits what employees can bring to the role.

 What Impact Does Autonomy Have on Engagement Overall?

 The 5 keys of ENGAGEMENT MAGIC® (meaning, autonomy, growth, impact, and connection), all relate to and feed off each other.
 Back to the example of the software company, they’ve said, “our meaning is in our customer.”
 Great.
 That’s meaning.
 How do we support that?
 Well we need to give people autonomy to do that.
-They will get a greater sense of purpose if we set that clear meaning out up front, reinforce it, and empower them to pursue it and to fulfill our mission.
+They will get a greater sense of purpose if we set that clear meaning out upfront, reinforce it, and empower them to pursue it and to fulfill our mission.

 It also helps employees recognize individual impact.
-If I have freedom to do that type of work, to be in charge of my own success, suddenly my sense of impact grows.
+If I have the freedom to do that type of work, to be in charge of my own success, suddenly my sense of impact grows.
 In the book, we talk about different kinds of autonomy.
 For example, social autonomy.
 “Do I get to choose who I work with on my team?
 Do I get to leverage resources in the organization as I need them?”
 The connection piece also comes into play, as well as growth.
 “Am I challenging myself and is the organization supportive and encouraging me to do that?”

-My autonomy, my role, has directly tied into my growth.
+My autonomy, my role, has directly tied to my growth.
 I get to go out and try things that are outside of my comfort zone.
 The organization supports that and helps me pursue some of those things.

 Finally, it’s an ecosystem; it’s a balance.
 Autonomy is key.
 I think that’s less obvious to many organizations.
 We know people want to grow, we know we need to have a clear vision, and some purpose in our work, and connection; all these things are important.
 But sometimes autonomy falls by the wayside.
 We don’t realize that people need some license and trust to go out and do the work as they see fit.
 They need feedback, encouragement, accountability; but they really need their space to do their best work.